ImperialCollegeLondon/fair-data-repository/docs/index.md

 dependencies of the project.
 If you have a separate installation of pre-commit you can set it up to check your individual commits with `pre-commit install`.
-If you're using pre-commit from the development dependencies then you can set it up `pipenv run pre-commit install`.
-Note that in this later case you may need to run this command again if the pipenv managed virtual environment changes.
+If you're using pre-commit from the development dependencies then you can set it up `uv run pre-commit install`.
+Note that in this latter case you may need to run this command again if the uv-managed virtual environment changes.

 It is strongly recommended to use [pre-commit] to check your individual commits meet the QA standards of the project.
 These are enforced via GitHub Actions and it's easiest to